-How Far in Advance Should I Apply for My Passport?
+How Far in Advance Should You Apply for Your Passport?

 You should apply for your passport as soon as you decide to travel abroad.
 It may take you a long time to assemble the required documents and get a passport application appointment.
 Applying early will save you money, too, because you will not have to pay for expedited processing.

 What Are the Requirements for Using My Birth Certificate as Proof of Citizenship?

 On April 1, 2011, the US Department of State changed its requirements for birth certificates used as proof of citizenship for passport applications.

 All certified birth certificates submitted as proof of citizenship must now include the full names of your parent(s).
 In addition, the certified birth certificate must include the full name of the passport applicant, his or her date and place of birth, the signature of the registrar, the date the birth certificate was issued and a multicolored, embossed, raised or impressed seal from the birth certificate's issuing authority.

 The issuance date of your birth certificate must be within one year of your birth.
 The birth certificate must be original.
 No photocopies will be accepted.
 Notarized copies will not be accepted.